hjorslev/SteamPS/docs/Update-SteamServer.md

 ```

 ### -LogPath
-Specify the location of the log files.
+Specify the directory of the log files.

 ```yaml
 Type: String